Our Verdict

 Website Creation – The Bottom Line

 Overall, Teachable’s site-building capabilities are pretty average.
-It doesn’t have any site themes feature, and the page builder isn’t very flexible in terms of design options.
+It doesn’t have any site theme feature, and the page builder isn’t very flexible in terms of design options.

 So, Teachable is suitable only for creating simple sales pages and not for building a full-fledged website on the platform.